7 Heartwarming Classic Books Like Lolita

 So, the story is written by the boys who would observe the Lisbon girls, but it’s written years and years after the actual events.
 They talk about all the details they can remember and try to piece together a memory of these girls.
 It’s a mysterious fairy tale, like the Lisbon House with the protective parents and these five blonde sisters in a different universe, and the teenage boys have their noses pressed against the window.

 They are trying to figure out what’s going on.
 It surprised me how the boys lack understanding of what girls are, but at the same time, they’re trying to turn them inside out and figure out how they work.
 They cherish all these trophies and pictures, which is exciting.
-They talk about how they managed to get these little treasures by sneaking into the house and going into the girl’s bathroom.
+They talk about how they managed to get these little treasures by sneaking into the house and entering the girl’s bathroom.

 Moreover, they mentioned how they had attached all these documents as evidence.
 If you flip to the back of the book, there is no evidence, which only makes it better.
 There are some quite shocking situations that I didn’t expect.
 One of the things I enjoyed most was the writing style of Lolita.